MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/change-channel-for-copilot.md

 To use Microsoft 365 Copilot, Microsoft 365 Apps must run on [Current](verview-update-channels.md#current-channel-overview) or [Monthly Enterprise Channel](overview-update-channels.md#monthly-enterprise-channel-overview).
 This article provides configuration guidance and best practices on how to switch Microsoft 365 Apps to such a channel.

 > [!NOTE]
 > Assigning the Copilot licenses to users is a required step which is not covered in this documentation.
-See [How to prepare for Microsoft 365 Copilot](https://techcommunity.microsoft.com/t5/microsoft-365-copilot/how-to-prepare-for-microsoft-365-copilot/ba-p/3851566) for more details.
+For more information, see [How to prepare for Microsoft 365 Copilot](https://techcommunity.microsoft.com/t5/microsoft-365-copilot/how-to-prepare-for-microsoft-365-copilot/ba-p/3851566).

-Based on your preferred managament solution, choose from the options below for instructions.
-Microsoft recommend to leverage [Cloud Update](../admincenter/cloud-update.md), as it provides the most streamlined and easiest experience.
+Based on your preferred management solution, choose from the following options.
+Microsoft recommends [Cloud Update](../admincenter/cloud-update.md), as it provides the most streamlined and easiest experience.

 - [Cloud Update](#cloud-update)
 - [Microsoft Intune](#microsoft-intune)